-Career Connections: Part I (MGG 298) is designed for sophomore and transfer students in the School of Management to build a foundation for their career planning and exploration rooted in experiential learning.
-The concepts of the course will revolve around connecting classroom knowledge to real-world settings and promoting service learning and internships.
-This course will introduce students to key career-related materials to assist with selecting a concentration and developing a Career Action Plan that aligns with their strengths and career interests.
+Career Connections: Part I (MGG 215, formerly 298) is for sophomore and transfer students in the School of Management to build a foundation for their career planning and exploration rooted in experiential learning.
+The course connects classroom knowledge to real-world settings and promotes service learning and internships.
+It will introduce you to key career-related materials to assist with selecting a concentration and developing a Career Action Plan that aligns with your strengths and career interests.

-Career Connections: Part II (MGG 398 ) is designed for junior and transfer students in the School of Management.
-It is a hands-on course taught by a team of instructors, CRC staff, area professionals and alumni, which builds upon career concepts, techniques and exercises from Career Connections: Part I (MGG 298).
-Through in-class lectures, course assignments and online quizzes students will learn how to take a more thoughtful and proactive approach to career planning.
-They will also learn to leverage effective career correspondence, interviewing communication, online image branding, networking skills and job/internship search techniques to be successful in achieving their career goals.
+Career Connections: Part II (MGG 315, formerly 398 ) is for junior and transfer students in the School of Management.
+It is a hands-on course taught by a team of instructors, CRC staff, area professionals and alumni that builds upon career concepts, techniques and exercises from Career Connections: Part I (MGG 215, formerly 298).
+Through in-class lectures, course assignments and online quizzes you will learn how to take a more thoughtful and proactive approach to career planning.
+You also will learn to leverage effective career correspondence, interviewing communication, online image branding, networking skills and job/internship search techniques to be successful in achieving your career goals.

 "I found the first career course to be a very beneficial, practical class where all of the content taught was relevant to me and applicable to my life.
 I felt that much of what I learned in class could help me advance my career, land my dream job and help me achieve overall success."